justin5927/justin5927.github.io/pages/bucket_lists.md

 20. Attend Defcon (Hacker Conference)
 21. Be a extra in a movie
 22. Create a will
-23. Go to Michelin Star Resturant
 25. Be a Audience Member in a Gameshow
 26. Do a Sensory Deprivation Tank
-27. Axe Throwing
-38. Become a Notary Public
+27. Become a Notary Public

 # Stretch
 1. Visit all 7 Continents